-Environment - reduced energy consumption and greenhouse gas emissions, increased renewable energy usage/generation, reduced biodiversity/ecological impacts.
+Environment - reducing energy consumption and greenhouse gas emissions, increasing renewable energy usage/generation, reducing biodiversity/ecological impacts.

-Social - promoted good labour practices and relations, maximised employee health and safety, supported diversity in the workforce, and healthy relationships with communities.
+Social - labour practices and relations, employee health and safety, and supply chain management.

 Benchmark

 This Fund had a financial benchmark that was used for portfolio construction but did not incorporate any sustainable criteria and was not selected for the purpose of attaining these characteristics.
 This financial benchmark was used as a comparator for Fund performance and as a comparison for the Fund's binding commitments.